 How do you save on organics?
 What’s the best deal you’ve gotten?
 Share in the comments!

-Pssst… before you start reading, you should know that this isn’t supposed to be a “Mommy War” post!
+Pssst… before you start reading this stay at home mom post, you should know that this isn’t supposed to be a “Mommy War” post!
 If you work outside of the home, I don’t judge you in the least.
 I also know that some families are dealing with extenuating circumstances- like being a single parent, or facing real financial hardships.
 This post is not a criticism of you or your situation.
 It is simply meant to be helpful to parents who want to stay home with their kids, even in the face of a limited budget.

 When I was pregnant with my first, I worked at a day care.
 I really enjoyed and came to love the kids I had in my room.
 We had a special relationship- I was their teacher that they came to trust, and they were my little munchkins who I was to protect, care for, and guide.
 I worked hard to give them a good foundation in life and to prepare them for kindergarten.